Feature Guides

 Azimuth Window Examples

-The TCP API Guide lists the command for setting an azimuth window.
-Below are example settings.
+The HTTP API Guide lists the command for setting an azimuth window.
+Please refer to section azimuth_window.

 The command syntax is as follows: